-IRS Life Expectancy Tables: Tables provided by IRS Publication 590 for determining minimum withdrawal requirements for qualifying retirement plans.
-They are the the Single, the Joint Life and Last Survivor, and the Uniform Lifetime Table.
+IRS Life Expectancy Tables are three tables provided by IRS Publication 590-B for determining minimum distribution requirements for qualified retirement plans.
+The three tables are Single, Joint Life and Last Survivor, and Uniform Lifetime.

 The IRA Withdrawal Calculator is based on Table II (Joint Life and Last Survivor Expectancy) and Table III (Uniform Lifetime) Table from IRS Publication 590-B (2021) (opens new window).

 If your spouse is the sole beneficiary and is more than ten years younger than you, you must use Table II.
 If you are unmarried or your spouse is not more than ten years younger than you, or your spouse is not your sole beneficiary, you must use Table III.
 In either case, the calculated results will indicate which table the calculator used in the displayed results.